Make An Easy Batch of Healthy Milk Kefir

 Some people get gassy, bloated, or experience other problems after consuming kefir if their digestive system isn’t used to these bacterial strains.
 If you are having digestive issues, kefir MAY help but you should start out slow and increase your consumption of kefir and other probiotic-rich foods over time.
 Be sure to add prebiotic foods (including many fruits, vegetables, and whole grains) to feed the healthy bacteria in your gut, too.

-If you are experiencing health issues, please seed medical attention.
+If you are experiencing health issues, please seek medical attention.
 These statements are not intended as medical advice.

 Easy Milk Kefir from Purchased Kefir